simpleAdam/ComputerScience/README.md

 ### repository for CS topics

 * Databases
+  * Conceptual modeling The Entity-Relationship
+  * The relational model
+  * The graph-oriented model The NoSQL movement.
+Implementing ER models in a graph-oriented database.
+  * The document-oriented model Semi-structured data (XML, JSON).
+  * The multi-dimensional model.
 * Digital Electronics

 * Discrete Mathematic - Time in computer games is not continuous - it is split up into frames of 1/60th of a second.